-In terms of following up with the assessment of student learning and consistent with US liberal arts traditions, our classes rely on the system of continuous assessment on a course by course basis and throughout any given semester.
+In terms of following up with the assessment of student learning and consistent with US liberal arts traditions, our classes rely on the system of continuous assessment on a course by Programme specification and curriculum map - BA (Hons) International History with Combined Studies course basis and throughout any given semester.
 This approach often involves the use of term-papers, portfolios of work, quizzes, mid-semester and final exams as well as student presentations and general class discussion.
 Not every component applies to every course, but most do relate to many of the classes that are offered.
 Many of our courses involve a site visit or require attendance at a public lecture as well.
 Students generally find these events to be extremely valuable to their learning.

-Most of the courses will follow the Standard Assessment Norms, however some many follow one of specialised norms or atypical assessment, as listed in each CSD.
+Courses will follow the University Assessment Norms, details of which are listed in each CSD.